Geotab/sdk/src/hardware/addon-protocols/rs232-usb.md

 ### Msg Type 0x23: Binary Data Packet

-Issued by the GO device on receipt of a Binary Data packet of 255 bytes or less from myGeotab destined for the external device.
+Issued by the GO device on receipt of a Binary Data packet of 255 bytes or less from MyGeotab destined for the external device.
 This message format will only be used if the corresponding "Binary Data Packet Wrapping" flag has been set by the external device during the Handshake Confirmation.
-The payload of the binary data packet message will be the raw bytes as sent from myGeotab.
+The payload of the binary data packet message will be the raw bytes as sent from MyGeotab.

 |   | Bytes | Position |
 | --- | --- | --- |